 There are some easy steps you can take to improve your thyroid function.

 - Remove gluten from the diet.
 Research shows that gluten causes inflammation, negatively affecting thyroid function.
 (Gluten is the protein found in grain products, such as wheat and oats.)
 If you have had problems with weight loss since menopause, try removing these grains from your diet.
 You might be amazed at how easily the pounds melt off.

 - Eat a variety of whole foods.
-Nutritional deficiencies – such as iron, omega-3 fats, the B vitamins, zinc, and vitamin D – are a key factor in thyroid dysfunction.
-By eating “real whole foods,” (not processed) you will be able to get the nutrients your body needs to regulate your thyroid hormone and lose weight.
+Nutritional deficiencies – such as iron, omega-3 fats, B vitamins, zinc, and vitamin D – are key factors in thyroid dysfunction.
+By eating “real whole foods,” (not processed), you will be able to get the nutrients your body needs to regulate your thyroid hormone and lose weight.